Effective date: January 1, 2026

 Record Retention: Student conduct records will be maintained for a minimum of seven (7) years in accordance with State of Oregon records policies and in compliance with federal legislation such as FERPA, the Clery Act, and Title IX.

 Privileged Information: The University will not require, allow, rely upon, or otherwise use evidence or questions that constitute, or seek disclosure of, information protected under a legally recognized privilege, unless the person holding such privilege has given voluntary, written consent to waive the privilege.
+When a party voluntarily provides privileged records to OEOA, privilege is waived.

 Request by Complainant that the University Not Initiate a Formal Investigative Process

-Where the University can honor a Complainant’s request to not initiate the Formal Investigation Process, the University may take other appropriate steps designed to eliminate the alleged conduct, prevent its reoccurrence, and address its impact on the Complainant and/or University community.
+Where the University can honor a Complainant’s request to not initiate the Formal Investigation Process, the University may take other appropriate steps designed to eliminate the alleged conduct, prevent its reoccurrence, and address its impact on the Complainant and/or university community.
 Where the University is unable to honor a Complainant’s request to not initiate a Formal Investigation Process, the Complainant will be notified that a Formal Complaint will be filed.

 Prohibition on Retaliation

-Retaliation is prohibited by University policy.
+Retaliation is prohibited by university policy.
 The University does not tolerate retaliation in any form against any individual who makes an allegation, files a report, serves as a witness, assists a Complainant or Respondent, or participates in an investigation under these procedures.

 Allegations of retaliation should be immediately reported to the University.
 Retaliation is further defined in the Prohibited Discrimination and Retaliation Policy and the Student Conduct Code.